 Check out Lake Mashu, then head to Shiretoko to join a 3 hours hiking tour there.
 Shiretoko is one of only two UNESCO heritage sites in Hokkaido.

-Check out the roller coaster road, patchwork road and panorama road around Biei.
+Check out the patchwork road and panorama road around Biei.
 Visit Shikisai No Oka Garden and other farms.
 For most people, this region is probably the highlight of their Hokkaido trip, but unless you intend to visit farm after farm, i don’t think it is necessary to allocate more than one day, but as i said, it comes down to personal preference.
 The fact is, if you drive from Biei to Furano without stopping, it takes less than an hour.
-From Furano, head to Sapporo and stop somewhere (maybe Iwamizawa) for dinner.
+From Furano, head to Sapporo for dinner.

 Days 8 and 9

-There isn’t a lot to see and do in Sapporo, but i would do the Sapporo beer museum and Asahi Breweries, since i’m into beer.
-Other places that i wouldn’t miss are the underground pedestrian space, Odori park, Susukino and the Ramen alley.
+There isn’t a lot to see and do in Sapporo, but i would do the Asahi Breweries tour (i read somewhere that the beer tasting is free), since i’m into beer.
+Other places that i wouldn’t miss are the underground pedestrian space, Odori park and Susukino.
 Shopping and eating, and maybe people watching will easily fill up the final two days of the trip.